 Lectures: There are two lectures and one lab per week.
 You are required to attend all scheduled class periods.
-Attendance will be taken.
 During exams, you will be responsible for all material presented in lecture, lab, and readings.
 Most material presented in class/lab is not found in the readings, so you must make arrangements to get notes from another student for material you may have missed.